Moisture consistency is the key for effective compost

 Many compost manufacturers claim you can enjoy “reduced watering”.
 But in reality, whether your plants are indoors on a window sill, in a greenhouse, or in a seed tray – human involvement either too much or too little will often dictate the outcome of healthy plants.

 Because the little pieces of biochar in Carbon Gold’s compost are like little sponges, (when you see them under a microscope they look like the picture above)… they hold onto moisture – usually up to six times their size in the water molecule.
 Many growers report watering on average a third less in dry warm periods as the season progresses.
 This is also ideal as a soil improver, as it is a completely natural product made by mixing coir and biochar.

 What you are looking for is to keep a dry – ‘golden’ surface layer.
 Lifting this layer – with a teaspoon for example you can see if the compost is moist and dark underneath.

 A permanent black sodden surface – like you have when you have just watered is usually a sign of too much moisture.
 So no need to water again until the golden top is showing!

-What all plants really want isn’t feast and famine but consistency – so with a little additional attention and a slightly different regime from your usual approach you can enjoy better results.
+What all plants really want isn’t feast and famine but consistency – so by ensuring moisture consistency with a little additional attention and a slightly different regime from your usual approach you can enjoy better results.

 Don’t just take our word for it – see what professionals and award-winning experts say: